pingidentity/pingdirectory-go-client/configurationapi/docs/AddSyslogBasedAccessLogPublisherRequest.md

 ### NewAddSyslogBasedAccessLogPublisherRequest

-`func NewAddSyslogBasedAccessLogPublisherRequest(publisherName string, schemas []EnumsyslogBasedAccessLogPublisherSchemaUrn, enabled bool, serverHostName string, serverPort int32, syslogFacility int32, asynchronous bool, ) *AddSyslogBasedAccessLogPublisherRequest`
+`func NewAddSyslogBasedAccessLogPublisherRequest(publisherName string, schemas []EnumsyslogBasedAccessLogPublisherSchemaUrn, enabled bool, ) *AddSyslogBasedAccessLogPublisherRequest`

 NewAddSyslogBasedAccessLogPublisherRequest instantiates a new AddSyslogBasedAccessLogPublisherRequest object This constructor will assign default values to properties that have it defined,